 3D Design in Mathematica

 Welcome!
-My name is Chris Hanusa.
-I have been doing 3D design using Mathematica since 2014 to supplement my teaching at Queens College and to create mathematical art and jewelry.
+My name is Christopher Hanusa.
+I have been doing 3D design using Mathematica since 2014 to enhance my teaching at Queens College and to create mathematical art and mathematical jewelry.
 Below are some materials I have created and curated to help newcomers get started.

-Materials for the Workshop held at New York University's ITP:
+Materials for the Workshop held on October 10, 2017 at New York University's ITP:

 - An introduction to Mathematica.
 This tutorial is based on and uses materials from Wolfram Mathematica 7's "Learn with guided examples".